 Replication

-For Hypotheses 1 and 2, our replication results were highly consistent with those of the original study for all of the waste and the past costs conditions.
-The effect sizes we found for these two hypotheses were also surprisingly consistent with the ones provided in the original article, given the change in time and population and the large disparity in sample size between the original article and our replication.
+For Hypotheses 1 and 2, our replication results were highly consistent with those of the original study for all of the waste and the past costs conditions, showing that with efficiency kept constant (number of lives saved), people have a clear preference towards charities with lower perceived waste (advertising or overhead) and lower past costs (previous performance record or setup costs), respectively.
+The effects we found for these two hypotheses were very consistent with the ones provided in the target article, given the change in time, population, and sample size.
+For Hypothesis 1 in particular, the difference between the effect sizes found in Studies 1 and 2 (d = 0.86 and 0.84 respectively) and Study 3 (d = 0.41) may be due to a difference in the type of waste: “advertising” might have had a stronger connotation of waste compared to “overhead costs”.

-For Hypothesis 3, we found support for the effect of diversification on effective charity in both Hypothesis 3a, the single-project condition, and Hypothesis 3b, the multiple charities-versus-one condition.
-For Hypothesis 3c, where the two provided charities had an equal cost-effectiveness, although a slight effect was found overall in the mini-meta analysis, we found no support for an effect using a .005 alpha in the control condition in both Study 1 and 2, in line with the results of the original study.
+For Hypothesis 3, we found support for the effect of diversification on efficient charity in both Hypothesis 3a, the single-project condition, and Hypothesis 3b, the multiple charities-versus-one condition.
+For Hypothesis 3c, where the two provided charities had an equal efficiency, although a slight effect was found overall in the mini-meta analysis, we found no support for an effect using a .005 alpha in the control condition in both Study 1 and 2, in line with the results of the original study.
+These results show support for the hypothesis that not all people allocate all funds to the more efficient charity and instead that on average people tend to diversify their donations to allocate some money to the less efficient charity.

-Unlike the original study, which analyzed versions 1, 2, and 3 of Hypothesis 3a in Study 4 and reported that the responses between the three “did not differ in any meaningful way”, we found support for differences in responses between versions 1, 2, and 3 for almost all questions; the differences in responses, however, can be adequately explained by the differences in framing and cost-effectiveness in the three scenarios (i.e. Charity A saves 50% more people than B in version 1, while Charity A saves 25% more people than Charity B in versions 2 and 3 though phrased differently; the average response is highest towards Charity A in version 1 for all four questions asked).
+Unlike the original study, which analyzed versions 1, 2, and 3 of Hypothesis 3a in Study 4 and reported that the responses between the three “did not differ in any meaningful way”, we found support for differences in responses between versions 1, 2, and 3 for almost all questions; the differences in responses, however, can be adequately explained by the differences in framing and efficiency in the three scenarios (i.e. Charity A saves 50% more people than B in version 1, while Charity A saves 25% more people than Charity B in versions 2 and 3 though phrased differently; the average response is highest towards Charity A in version 1 for all four questions asked).